constancemaurer/music-artist-predictor/README.md

 ## Future Steps

-* Model with the NLP and numeric features separately and later join them together
+* Model NLP and numeric features separately and later join them together
 * Collect more data to increase statistical significance, enrich dataset and produce a stronger model
-* Perform statistical testing on features before modeling
+* Perform statistical testing on features before modeling, to exclude insignificant features (e.g. with Statsmodel)